mudoki/dde-interop-standards/README.md

-# Standards for Interoperable Decentralised Data Exchange
+# Decentralised Data Exchange: Interoperability Standards Catalogue

+*This catalogue is under active development as part of an ongoing PhD literature survey.*
-Organised by the four interoperability layers (Technical, Semantic, Legal, Organisational) of the European Interoperability Framework.
+This catalogue lists the standards being surveyed, with their standards body and process status, across the four interoperability layers (Technical, Semantic, Legal, Organisational) of the European Interoperability Framework.
 "RF" = royalty-free.
 "RDF-native" indicates whether the standard plugs directly into the Semantic Web stack or